 Additionally, season 6 will feature even more surprising star power on stage.
 For the first time ever, the semi-finalists from each group will duet with a celebrity singer, and Thicke and Scherzinger will duet with two of the finalists, marking the first time either have performed on the show.

 What are the new Masked Singer season 6 costumes?

-It's currently unclear how many contestants there will be, but a new promo, which EW is revealing exclusively above, gives the first glimpse at Cupcake, Banana Split, Dalmatian, Mallard, and Hamster in action.
+A new promo, which EW is revealing exclusively above, gives the first glimpse at Cupcake, Banana Split, Dalmatian, Mallard, and Hamster in action.
 And are those clues to the singers' identities we see?

 Fox confirms that there will be 16 contestants this season, including Wildcards (Baby is one such costume).
 Showrunner James Breen tells EW that one of the other Wildcards this season is one of his all-time favorites because "it might be the craziest character we've ever had on the show."

 And, when all the costumes have been revealed, Plestis says to pay extra close attention to them.
 "If people kind of dive into some of the details, there's clues on all these characters.
 We can't tell you what, but look closely to every character, you'll learn something," he teases.

 Are there any clues so far?

 During a sneak peek special on Sept.
 12, the first clues about this season's contestants were revealed.
 See below for each of the clues revealed so far:

 Caterpillar: Taylor Swift

 Bull: A tiger and a lion